MoonRay Scene Formats

 }

 There are just over 100 different scene variables in total.
-You can list them all using rdl2_print:
+You can list them all using the rdl2_print command:

 SceneVariables("SceneObject") {